ohscar/rmalloc/doc/paper/jeff.rst

 I'll go through the process of allocation step by step.

-There are two cases: either there is space left after top of the memory for a header and the requested memory, in which case the easy path is taken where a header is allocated, ``g_memory_top`` is bumped and the header is associated with the newly created memory and returned to the client.
+There are two cases: either there is space left after top of the memory for a header and the requested memory, in which case the fast path is taken where a header is allocated, ``g_memory_top`` is bumped and the header is associated with the newly created memory and returned to the client.
 Allocating a header means searching the header array for an unused block, or if the optimization described above, following ``g_unused_header_root``.
 If none is found, ``g_header_bottom`` grows downward if there is space, but there is always two headers left for compacting (more on that in the section on compacting).

-In the other case, there is no space left after ``g_memory_top`` and the free block must be searched for an appropriate block.
+In the other case, there is no space left after ``g_memory_top`` and the free block list must be scanned for an appropriate block.
 This is the most complex part of alloc/free.

 The time complexity of the simple case with the aferementioned optimization is *O(1)*, or *O(n)* (in terms of number of